About this group

-In an age of economic uncertainty, fashion is a unique success story: the business of fashion is worth $2.4 trillion globally and continues to outstrip other sectors in its growth (McKinsey, 2017).
+In an age of economic uncertainty, fashion is a unique success story: the business of fashion was worth $2.5 trillion globally in 2017 and is forecasted to record a growth of over 3.5 percent for 2019 (McKinsey, 2019).
 Disrupting traditional business and management theory and practice, the fashion industry embraces small-to-medium firms alongside global conglomerates, whether design, production or retailing-led, and places entrepreneurship and enterprise at its heart.
-Moreover, the sector holds the potential to generate social and cultural impacts, be it through supply chain reform, adoption of next-generation materials and technology or facilitating sustainable innovation in traditional modes of craft and making.
-With this in mind, the Centre for Fashion Business and Innovation aims to coalesce research knowledge exchange and pedagogy in order to deliver insight into the fashion industry’s economic, social and cultural trajectory over the coming decades.

-- To explore how the future of the business of fashion might be shaped by the creative forces inherent in the industry;
+- Explore how the future of the business of fashion might be shaped by the creative forces inherent in the industry;

-- To collaborate with fashion business practitioners to understand key fashion business trends, opportunities and challenges from the perspective of SMEs and large corporates;
+- Collaborate with fashion business practitioners to understand key fashion business trends, opportunities, and challenges from the perspective of small and medium enterprises (SMEs) and large corporates;

-The Centre operates at the intersection of fashion business with the economy, culture and society as a whole.
-Its agenda is underpinned by four key thematic pillars: innovation and enterprise; strategic decision-making under uncertainty; retail and product management and forecasting.
-Among other phenomena, it aims to generate insights into: fashion technology design and adoption; brand identity in new media retail environments; business incubation and SME cultures; sustainable business practice; aesthetics and luxury and challenges related to IP and legal issues.
+The Centre operates at the intersection of fashion business with the economy, culture, and society as a whole.
+Its agenda is underpinned by four key thematic pillars: innovation and enterprise; strategic decision-making under uncertainty; retail experience, and product management, innovation, and insights.
+Among other phenomena, it aims to generate insights into fashion technology design and adoption; brand identity in new media retail environments; business incubation and SME cultures; sustainable business practice; aesthetics and luxury; challenges related to IP and legal issues; innovations in cosmetic sciences, and fashion forecasting.
 The Centre convenes academics and industry with an interest in understanding the future of fashion business, considering the sector as distinct from other well-researched industries, and the role of fashion in the global creative economy.

 Higher Education is acknowledged as central to the development and supply of sufficiently skilled and innovative workers into the creative economy.
 Fashion business is no exception, and the need for both enterprising employees and entrepreneurs becomes more pressing as the digital agenda changes the shape of fashion business.
 Embedded in the Fashion Business School, the Centre supports ten post-graduate fashion business programmes, which attracts world-class students who represent the future capacity of the industry.
 The taught programmes are informed by doctoral students researching current challenges and opportunities for fashion business and innovation; students form an essential part of the outreach dialogue curated by the Centre, generating knowledge which will underpin their careers into the future.